MeoMunDep/Monad-score/README.md

-Here's the updated setup guide with instructions on using `git clone` to download the bot files:

----

 # 🚀 Bot Setup Instructions

 Welcome to the bot setup guide!
 Follow the steps below to install and configure the bot correctly.
 This guide is designed to be beginner-friendly, with clear explanations for each step.